NOT TAKING CARE OF BUSINESS

 Reading was ranked one the top ten poorest cities in the country in 2017.
 It's had a place among the 10 poorest, and sometimes been the very poorest, for much of the past 10 years.
 Reading is currently bound by Act 47, or the Financially Distressed Municipalities Act, which, among other things, affects how businesses and residents are taxed.
 The act also restricts the town's access to government funding.

 Economically depressed Flint was already a difficult environment for budding entrepreneurs.
 The city is losing residents at a faster rate than any city besides Detroit, unemployment is higher than average, and there are so many vacant houses that Flint is one of the last cities in the U.S. with a five-digit median home cost.
 Then, the worst water crisis in modern history affected the health of thousands of residents, increased depopulation, and depressed economic output.

 Brownsville is frequently named the poorest city in America, and the larger Rio Grande Valley is one of the country's poorest regions.
 Homelessness, hunger, and waves of illegal immigration blight the border town, where more than one in three residents live below the poverty line.
 Both its high school and college attainment figures rank among the bottom three in America.

 A booming, thriving vacation destination in its glory days, Atlantic City is now a dying town.
 Its unemployment rate has been as high 13.8 percent, and the city also suffers from a high rate of mortgage foreclosures.
 Its once-teeming beaches and boardwalk are all but empty, and at least four casinos have closed in recent years, causing a massive hemorrhaging of jobs.
-What's more, the job losses are expected to continue a pace through 2018.
+What's more, the job losses are expected to continue through 2018.